wrex/rexs.tips/content/guitar/_index.md

 ## Opinionated lessons for learning guitar

-Guitar lessons for beginner and intermediate students of an engineering orientation.
-If you are always asking "why" and read operator's manuals for pleasure, this site is for you.
+Guitar lessons for beginner and intermediate students with an engineer's mind.

+If you want to learn guitar, can't help constantly asking "why," and read operator's manuals for pleasure, then this site is for you.